 The library and ATREE offers an attractive study environment supported with well equipped electronic resources.
-The library has 1500 bound volumes, 350 thesis and reports, 1200 maps/topo sheets, 350 audio/visual materials, having a subscription for 46 national and international journals in print.
+It holds 1500 bound volumes, 350 thesis and reports, 1200 maps/topo sheets, 350 audio/visual materials, and access to over 200 electronic and print journals.

 ePrints@ATREE is a centralised system that archives all internal publications and research articles.
 The ATREE ePrints is indexed by Google Scholar, Scirus the science search engine and also registered in the (ROAR) Registry of Open Access Repository, University of Southampton, UK.

 This centralised system is user friendly and acts as a one stop repository for all ATREE’s research papers.
 Creation of user accounts on ePrints@ATREE repository is restricted to the ATREE faculty, staff, and students only.
 Outsiders can view the collection, and request for a PDF copy of the article through ePrints.
 Reprint requests should be made for educational and research purposes only.